Critical Choices: Triaging Humanitarian Priorities

 In humanitarian settings, access to sexual and reproductive health and rights is often limited or non-existent, while contraception and abortion care remain neglected components.
 However, safe abortion is essential healthcare and a lifesaving intervention.
 Self-managed abortion has emerged as a viable and safe approach, especially when conventional medical services are unavailable.
 WHO considers abortion essential health care and calls on countries to decriminalize abortion and remove the many access barriers.
 Refusing abortion services can cause severe mental and physical suffering and has been considered a violation of IHL to ensure human treatment.
 This panel highlights the importance of safe abortion as a public health component in humanitarian contexts.
 It explores the role of self-managed abortion and share good practices from feminist organizations.
 Overall, it provides insights and solutions for the integration of self-managed abortion into humanitarian health frameworks.

-Najat Lahmidi | Midwife and SRHR technical advisor, Médecins du Monde
+Najat Lahmidi | SHRH Advisor, Médecins du Monde France

-Dr. Bela Ganatra | Unit Head, Preventing unsafe abortion, The World Health Organization Department of Sexual and Reproductive Health and Research
+Dr. Bela Ganatra | Head of Unit PUA; Department of Sexual and Reproductive Health, HRP/ WHO (Geneva)

-Dr. Lucía Berro Pizzarossa | Women Help Women
+Dr. Lucía Berro Pizzarossa | British Academy International Fellow, University of Birmingham

 Bill Powell | Senior Medical Scientist, IPAS